MarcgVa/time-tracker-frontend/README.md

 # ⏱️ Project Time Tracker – Frontend

-A modern, full-stack **Freelancer Time Tracker & Invoicing App** built with **React, Redux Toolkit, RTK Query, Prisma, PostgreSQL, Node.js, and Tailwind CSS**.
+A modern, full-stack **Project Time Tracker & Invoicing App** built with **React, Redux Toolkit, RTK Query, Prisma, PostgreSQL, Node.js, and Tailwind CSS**.
 This is the **frontend** codebase.

 The goal: give freelancers a clean, powerful way to **track billable hours** and **generate invoices** — all in one intuitive dashboard.